Copyright © University of Cambridge. All rights reserved.

 It could be that someone notices the number of digits in each of the numbers and how they increase.
 It may be that they notice a pattern in the units numbers, or the tens or ...
 This sheet

 shows some possible patterns learners might explore.
-(It is intended to show you the possibilities rather than being a sheet to
+(It is intended to show you the possibilities rather than being a sheet

-.
+to share with children.)
+It can sometimes be interesting to explore the digital roots too, see this article.
 By working in this exploratory way the pupils can be looking at number patterns that NO-ONE has ever explored before.
 WOW!